govindubale82-pixel/customer-retention-analyasis/README.md

-# Customer Retention Analysis Dashboard
+I'm waiting for your confirmation to update the README file.
+Please accept or reject this action to continue.# Customer Retention Analysis Dashboard

 Customer Retention Analysis Dashboard using Excel and Power BI to analyze customer loyalty, churn rate, and retention trends